 USC is committed to ensuring that diversity and inclusion are at the core of everything we do.
 As individuals we understand our own responsibilities in creating a culture of inclusion, as we build the collective capacity of our university and the broader communities.

 With the above Visions, definitions and principles finalised, the working group have commenced the development of the Impact plan, which will expand on 'the how' including KPIs.
-The draft final plan is anticipated to be completed in August 2020.
+The draft final plan is anticipated to be completed by the end of 2020.

 Further updates and opportunities for input will be provided as the Diversity and Inclusion Plan progresses.